 3085.20—Secure Payment System (SPS)

-Federal agencies are required to use SPS to create payment schedules.
+Federal entities are required to use SPS to create payment schedules.
 Same-day and small-volume next-day payments initiated through SPS or ITS.gov and the Payment Automation Manager (PAM) large-volume or bulk files must be certified through SPS using the system-generated SPS SF 1166: Voucher and Schedule of Payments for Summary Schedule.

-Two different user types are required and responsible for a federal agency to submit schedules to SPS.
+Two different user types are required and responsible for a federal entity to submit schedules to SPS.
 First, a DEO with an active designation on file at Fiscal Service creates a schedule and submits the schedule for certification.
 Then, a CO with an active designation on file at Fiscal Service examines the schedule and, upon verification, certifies the schedule, which results in the schedule being submitted to Fiscal Service.

 The Government Accountability Office has approved SPS for satisfying the signature requirements for certification contained in 31 U.S.C.
 3325 and 3528.